Apollo Investment (AINV) CEO Howard Widra on Q1 2022 Results - Earnings Call Transcript

 Greg Hunt

-We are well positioned to benefit from rising interest rates.
-We expect increases in short-term rates as they exceed the floor on our investments that have a positive impact on net income.
-The average floor on our investment is approximately 1%.
-Short-term interest rates have increased significantly with LIBOR increasing from 21 basis points at the end of December to 96 basis points at the end of March.
-And as of yesterday, LIBOR was about 150 basis points.
+As we said on last quarters call, we believe AINV net investment income, may fluctuate over the next few quarters as we begin to pay incentive fees.
+That said we expect to generate higher revenue from certain investments, including Merx, which will help offset the impact from incentive fees.
+We remain confident in the trajectory of our earnings, and our long-term plan.

-Based on quarter end rates, we estimate a 100 basis point and a 200 basis point increase in reference rates would result in annual incremental earnings of approximately $0.07 and $0.19 per share.
-Regarding stock buybacks during the quarter and post quarter end, AINV repurchased approximately $2.4 million of stock which leaves us approximately $30 million available under our authorization for future stock repurchases.
+As mentioned last quarter, we intend to declare a quarterly based dividend distribution of $0.31 per share, and a quarterly supplemental distribution of $0.05 per share for at least the next two quarters.
+To be clear, this would be an addition to the distribution declared today.

-This concludes our remarks, and we'd like to open up the call to questions.
+This concludes our prepared remarks, operator, and please open the call to questions.

 Question-and-Answer Session